WaryaWayne/myWorkLog/work_ive_done.md

 ## 2025-06-25

-**codkaagaHQ/frontend**
+**Project 11**

 - Installed toast from shadcn.
 Added motion library for effects and zuustand.
 Added theme provider, network status toast, theme mode toggle and added them to the root route.
-- Started the codkaaga app project.
+- Started the Project 833331 app project.
 Using tanstack router vite app boilerplate.

 **Total commits:** 2

 ## 2025-07-03

-**videoDownload**
+**Project 31**

 - created new tanstack router project with vite.
 I fixed the issue with the vite folder and deprecated router plugin.
 Added build, server, root, log level, json and app type settings to the vite.config.ts.
-- moved gitignore to same dir as .git folder.
-- Added a first view to create an api to use for our frontend with yt-dlp project.
+- Added a first view to create an api to use for our Project 83323 with yt-dlp project.
 Added first version of the view, serializer and urls.
 Connected them to the main app urls.
-- Added MacOS, Linux, and python files to ignore.
+- Added MacOS, Linux, and python files to Project 83323.
 - initialized new venv and uv project.
 Installed django+restframework+corsheaders and ytdlp

-**Total commits:** 5
+**Total commits:** 4

 ## 2025-07-04

-**videoDownload**
+**Project 31**

 - shad/cn popover, collapsible and checkbox.
 - /download route for our app.